Statue of Liberty Express Tour

 Join us for a time-efficient yet immersive visit to the Statue of Liberty to make the most of your time in NYC.
-Our priority ferry tickets and structured itinerary are the fastest way to visit Lady Liberty while making sure you don’t miss anything of this powerful symbol of freedom.
+Our reserved-time ferry tickets and structured itinerary are the fastest way to visit Lady Liberty while making sure you don’t miss anything of this powerful symbol of freedom.
 And your entertaining guide will make your trip both memorable and stress-free.

 Your tour starts at Battery Park, where you’ll meet your guide at Castle Clinton.
 This is a landmark in its own right: Castle Clinton is a historic fort once considered as a possible site for the Statue of Liberty.